theanarchitects/arch-katas/README.md

 #### Reliability

-"The patient trusts that the software will not fail and will consistently monitor their vital signs to ensure their well-being."
+The patient trusts that the software will not fail and will consistently monitor their vital signs to ensure their well-being.

 #### Fault Tolerance

-"The patient feels secure knowing that even if a device fails, the software will continue to monitor their vital signs without interruption."
+The patient feels secure knowing that even if a device fails, the software will continue to monitor their vital signs without interruption.

 #### Performance

-"The patient expects timely and accurate updates on their vital signs, ensuring prompt medical attention when needed."
+The patient expects timely and accurate updates on their vital signs, ensuring prompt medical attention when needed.

 #### Responsiveness

-"The patient appreciates the software's quick response to any changes in their vital signs, providing reassurance and peace of mind."
+The patient appreciates the software's quick response to any changes in their vital signs, providing reassurance and peace of mind.

 #### Availability

-"The patient relies on the software to be readily accessible, ensuring continuous monitoring of their health status around the clock."
+The patient relies on the software to be readily accessible, ensuring continuous monitoring of their health status around the clock.

 #### Data Integrity

-"The patient takes comfort from the fact that their vital sign data is secure and accurate, maintaining confidence in the effectiveness of their treatment."
+The patient takes comfort from the fact that their vital sign data is secure and accurate, maintaining confidence in the effectiveness of their treatment.

 #### Interoperability

-"The patient benefits from seamless integration with other medical devices, ensuring comprehensive and coordinated care."
+The patient benefits from seamless integration with other medical devices, ensuring comprehensive and coordinated care.